 - Submit your FAFSA: http://www.fafsa.ed.gov.
 Need is not a criteria but is part of the federal approval process for this loan program.

-If NFLP funding is awarded by HRSA, a link with application details is posted to this web page (see above) and will be sent to enrolled students generally late spring early summer when award notifications are received.
-Applications and should be completed and returned by the date indicated on the application form.
+If NFLP funding is awarded by HRSA, a link with application details is posted to this web page (see above) and will be sent to enrolled students generally late spring/early summer when award notifications are received.
+Applications should be completed and returned by the date indicated on the application form.

 Contact Linda Huether at HuetherL@missouri.edu or call (573) 884-9542.